popotam/datasciencecoursera/reproducible/pa2/analysis.md

 to health, life and property.

-In the course of the study, we have found out that tornados are responsible for the highest number of weather related deaths and injuries.
+In the course of the study, we have found out that tornados are responsible for the highest number of weather related deaths, injuries and property damage.
-We have also found out that floods are most damaging property-wise.

 Data Processing
 ---------------